laminas/laminas-validator/docs/book/v3/migration/v2-to-v3.md

 Generally speaking, validators now only accept associative arrays with improved documentation of exactly which options are available.

+### `Laminas\Validator\Barcode`

+The following methods have been removed:

+- `getAdapter`
+- `setAdapter`
+- `getChecksum`
+- `useChecksum`

+Behaviour changes:

+- The constructor now only accepts an associative array of documented options.
+- The `adapter` option can now be a FQCN - previously it had to be an instance, or an unqualified class name.

+#### Significant Changes to Adapters

+Inheritance has changed for all the shipped barcode adapters.
+None of the adapters extend from the **now removed** `AbstractAdapter` and instead, all adapters implement the methods expected by `Laminas\Validator\Barcode\AdapterInterface`.
+The interface itself now only specifies 4 methods:

+- `hasValidLength`
+- `hasValidCharacters`
+- `hasValidChecksum`
+- `getLength`

+The documentation on [writing custom adapters](../validators/barcode.md#writing-custom-adapters) has been updated to reflect these changes.

 ### `Laminas\Validator\Bitwise`

 The following methods have been removed: